unbit/uwsgi-docs/Async.rst

    uwsgi --async 100 --ugreen --socket :3031

 An important aspect of suspend/resume engines is that they can easily destroy your process if it is not aware of them.
-Some of the language plugins (most-notably python) has hooks to cooperate flawlessly with coroutine/greenthreads.
+Some of the language plugins (most notably Python) has hooks to cooperate flawlessly with coroutine/greenthreads.
 Other languages may fail miserably.
-Always check the uWSGI mailinglist or irc channel for updated infos.
+Always check the uWSGI mailing list or IRC channel for updated information.

 Older uWSGI releases supported an additional system: callbacks.